Like many of you, I’m currently stuck at home unemployed, binging shows and oddly feeling deeply guilty… guilty for being young.

 Saturating your mind with constant coronavirus content isn’t the healthiest thing to do with your free time.
 I’ve been doing it for months now, and tbh it only makes it easier for me to spiral.
 A friend of mine gives herself ten minutes of coronavirus news a day, and says cutting down has definitely helped her.
 So, maybe just give it a go – it’s pretty hard to avoid right now, so start small.

 The thing is, being present is the best remedy against unnecessary apocalyptic thoughts.
 One way to get better at this is to practice mindfulness.

 When being mindful, you help remind yourself that this situation is only temporary.

 Video, Video, Video

-We’re lucky to be able to connect in such a way.
+We’re lucky to be able to connect in such a modern way.
 If you’re missing boo, light a few candles and have a video chat date.
 It’s funny, cute and super endearing.
 There’s nothing sexier than being socially distant, amirite?